3D Printing Infographic to Improve Finishing Quality

 Nearly any printer can improve a smooth to some degree, although naturally you’ll get better prints from a £2000 printer than a £200 printer.
 The better finish 3D printed parts you get from your printer, the less work you’ll have on how to clean up 3D prints afterwards.

 You’ll also need to know how to check they’re still good, and how to spot a filament-related finish quality issue.

 Want to know how to smooth out 3D prints?
 Start with a really good quality filament.
-Good quality filament will look nicer straight from the printer and when sanding 3D prints will come up much nicer and more easily.
+Good quality filament will look nicer straight from the printer and when sanding, 3D prints will come up much nicer and more easily.
+By the way, did you know it is possible to achieve a mirror-like finish sanding PLA?
+Click the link to find out how.

 Use our post-print finishing techniques to get that really special finish, giving your prints a quality, mass-produced feel to them.
 We cover painting 3D printed parts, painting PLA and generally cleaning up 3D prints.

 Whether you print for your own business, want to impress your nephew with some shinier toys, or you’re just working on a promotion – we’ve got your back.
 There are many ways to smoothing 3D prints.